SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/matrices.md

   - `Create` will save the record, but you can continue editing the descriptor
   - `Create and return to matrix`, will return you back to the Edit matrix interface
   - `Create and new` could be used if multiple descriptors need to be defined.
-- Alternatively, if descriptors do already exists in the database, they could be just added to an existing matrix in the `Edit observation matrix` interface by using the search interface on the low left side.
+- Alternatively, if descriptors do already exist in the database, they could be just added to an existing matrix in the `Edit observation matrix` interface by using the search interface on the low left side.
 Change the `Row\Column` switch to the `Column`, and use `Search` option.
 Alternatively, multiple descriptors could be copies from another matrix using `From Another Matrix` option.

 ### Adding an OTU or Collection Object to the Matrix

 - To add `Rows` to the matrix, change `Row/Column` switch to `Row`; `Dynamic/Fixed` switch to `Fixed` position. `OTU`, `Collection Object`, or `Extract` could be added to a matrix as a `Row`.
 Assuming that those objects already exist in the database, they could be added to the matrix using `Search` or `From Another Matrix` options, it will work very simillar to adding an existing `Descriptor` to the matrix.
 - There is also an option to add a new `Row` to the matrix directly from the `Browse OTU` or `Browse Nomenclature` tasks.
 In either of tasks, select `OTU radial` button, in the `Observation matrices` sector, you can select a matrix to automatically add this OTU to it, and proceed directly to scoring mode.
-- Addvanced option to add multiple OTUs to the matrix is using `Dynamic` option.
+- Advanced option to add multiple OTUs to the matrix is using `Dynamic` option.
 This option allow to select either all OTUs marked with a specific `Tag` or select a parent taxon, for example a genus, to add all children taxa, for example species, if new species are added to a genus in the future, those should automatically be added to the matrix.

-### Reordering And Editing Rows and Collumns in the Matrix
+### Reordering And Editing Rows and Columns in the Matrix

-- Select `Sortable columns/rows` checkbox on the top, after that the columns and rowns could be resorted by drugging each up and down the list.
+- Select `Sortable columns/rows` checkbox on the top, after that the columns and rows could be resorted by drugging each up and down the list.
 - OTUs could also be sorted by their nomenclature, using `Sort by nomenclature` button.
 - To delete a `Row` or `Column` from the matrix, use the Trash can button.
-Keep in mind, deleting each of those does not delete the corresponding object from the database, it only delete its association with a particular Matrix.
+Keep in mind, deleting each of those does not delete the corresponding object from the database, it only deletes its association with a particular Matrix.
 Deleting Rows and Columns also do not affect the observations associated with those.
-- To edit Row or column, for example to add a new character state to the descriptor, use `Edit` button next to this descriptor.
+- To edit a Row or Column, for example to add a new character state to the descriptor, use `Edit` button next to this descriptor.

 ### Adding scores to a Row
 - In the `Edit Matrix` interface, select a 'Score' button second after an OTU or Collection object name in the list
 - You will see the list of descriptors and all possible states, you can check applicable states or add values for numeric descriptors.
 All changes are saved automatically.
-- Scores could also be cloned from an another object in the matrix using `Clone and copy` button.
+- Scores can also be cloned from an another object in the matrix using `Clone and copy` button.
 After cloning, only few changes may be required to separate one OTU or a Collection Object from another.
 It is recommended to select the most similar object for clonning.
-- `Destroy` button could be use to clear all scores from a particular OTU or a Collection object.
+- The `Destroy` button can be used to clear all scores from a particular OTU or a Collection object.
 - The `Matrix Row Coder` interface could also be accessed from the `Browse OTU` or `Browse Nomenclature` tasks.
 In either of tasks, select `OTU radial` button, in the `Observation matrices` sector, you can select a matrix to automatically add this OTU to it (if not added previously), and proceed directly to scoring mode.

-### Adding scores to a Collumn
+### Adding scores to a Column
 - In the `Edit Matrix` interface, select a 'Score' button second after a Descriptor in the list
 - You will see the list of OTUs and Collection object associated with this particular Descriptor.
 You can check applicable states or add values for numeric descriptors.
 All changes are saved automatically.
 - On the top of the form, there are options to `Destroy all observations`, `Populate column` with one particular character state,